 • Learn employability skills

 Qualifying seniors may participate in early placement the last nine weeks of the school year.
+Qualifying students may earn college credit at Rhodes State College for the coursework they successfully complete in the ECE program at Tri Star.

 Here you can find answers to some of our most popular questions.
 You may submit a question at the bottom of this page.